 Before you buy an established property to renovate, ask an architect, draftsperson or builder to report on what renovations are possible.
-To find a registered building practitioner, visit the Victorian Building Authority website.
+To find a registered building practitioner, visit Victorian Building Authority.

 Even if you do not intend to renovate, a building inspection before you buy can help you identify repairs and maintenance requirements, and their estimated cost.
-For more information, view our Inspect properties before you buy page.
+For more information, view Inspect properties before you buy.

 If building work has been carried out on the property in the past 10 years, check if these works were registered by:

 - checking the Section 32 statement, which should include these details

 - contacting the local council.

 The quality and workmanship of registered building works are automatically covered by the builder's warranty.
 These warranties apply to the building work for 10 years, even if the property sells several times.
 For more information, view Building warranties, insurance and insolvency.

 Buying from an owner builder

 An established property may be an owner-built house or include other building work by an owner builder.
 An owner builder is a person who:

 - used their own skills to build, extend or renovate their home